abitofhelp/servicelib/DOCS/diagrams/README.md

 - **Authentication Component**: Shows the internal structure of the `auth` package, including the relationships between different authentication mechanisms (JWT, OIDC) and how they interact with middleware and other components.

+- **Database Component**: Shows the internal structure of the `db` package, including the interfaces and functions for working with different types of databases (PostgreSQL, MongoDB, SQLite).
+This helps developers understand how to use the database functionality and how it integrates with other components.

 - **Dependency Injection Component**: Shows the internal structure of the `di` package, illustrating how the dependency injection container works and how it manages service dependencies.

-- **Health Check Component**: Shows the internal structure of the `health` package, including how health checks are registered, managed, and exposed via HTTP endpoints.

 - **Error Handling Component**: Shows the internal structure of the `errors` package, including the hierarchy of error types (BaseError, DomainError, ApplicationError, InfrastructureError) and their relationships.
 This helps developers understand how to use the error handling system and how different error types relate to each other.

+- **GraphQL Component**: Shows the internal structure of the `graphql` package, including server configuration, directives, and error handling.
+This helps developers understand how to use the GraphQL functionality and how it integrates with other components.

+- **Health Check Component**: Shows the internal structure of the `health` package, including how health checks are registered, managed, and exposed via HTTP endpoints.

+- **Logging Component**: Shows the internal structure of the `logging` package, including the logger interface, context logger, and their relationships with other components.
+This helps developers understand how to use the logging functionality and how it integrates with other components.

+- **Middleware Component**: Shows the internal structure of the `middleware` package, including middleware functions, context utilities, and response writers.
+This helps developers understand how to use the middleware functionality and how it integrates with other components.

 - **Retry Component**: Shows the internal structure of the `retry` package, including the configuration options, function types, and relationships with other packages like errors, logging, and telemetry.
 This helps developers understand how to use the retry functionality and how it integrates with other components in the system.

+- **Telemetry Component**: Shows the internal structure of the `telemetry` package, including metrics, tracing, and their relationships with other components.
+This helps developers understand how to use the telemetry functionality and how it integrates with other components.

 ## Generating Diagrams